Exergist/VA.Change-WSR-Profile/README.md

 ## What is it?
 A VoiceAttack profile for changing the active Windows Speech Recognition profile.
-Supporting documentation and source are also provided.
+Supporting documentation and source code are also provided.

 ## A VoiceAttack and Windows Speech Recognition Primer
 ### Wait, what is VoiceAttack (VA)?